nerdalert/OpenDaylight-Lab/README.md

 https://filezilla-project.org

 ### Vmware Image Import  ###

-*The ODP-Lab1-VM.mp4.zip (40MB) Is a video to look at before you download to see if it is something you want to download.
-*The ODP-VM-Ops.zip (1.6GB) image contains both current bootstraps Wireshark + Dissector and intructions to start them both.
-*The ODP-VM-Dev.zip (2.7GB) image contains both bootstraps already built into Eclipse along with the controller, Wireshark + Dissector, both current bootstraps and intructions to start them both.

 The images are in a .OVF format that should interop with about any hypervisor out there.
 I am leaving the how to below for *.Vmwarevm in case anyone needs it but I have changed the images to *.OVF.
 Vmware (Commercial - Easy) - If using VMware add a guest host and locate the existing virtual disk or just unzip and double-click the vmwarevm image file.